hiramaral/NextPCB-Manufacturing-Rules/README.md

 We will be updating and adding resources for more EDA tools in the near future.

 DRC file not available for your EDA tool?
-NextPCB capabilities can be found here: https://www.nextpcb.com/pcb-capabilities.
+NextPCB capabilities can be found here: https://www.nextpcb.com/pcb-capabilities

-Alternatively, download HQDFM, the free PCB design analysis tool by HQ Electronics for a universal check of your files and many other manufacturing-related issues. https://www.nextpcb.com/dfm
+Alternatively, download HQDFM, the free PCB design analysis tool by HQ Electronics for a universal check of your PCB production files and many other manufacturing-related issues. https://www.nextpcb.com/dfm

+We strongly suggest using HQDFM to review your design in addition to EDA design rule checks.
+With HQDFM, you can view the actual production files (Gerber or ODB++) that will be used for manufacture and use HQDFM's analysis algorithms to detect many production related issues not covered by DRCs.

 www.nextpcb.com